-Occlusal dysfunction is something our patients are not often familiar with.
-It comes with headaches, facial pain, migraines and even TMJ symptoms.
+Occlusal dysfunction causes headaches, facial pain, migraines and even TMJ symptoms.
 All of these issues affect the way your teeth fit together and how you respond to trauma.
 Patients of all ages may suffer from occlusal disease.

-Many experts believe occlusal disease is the top cause of tooth loss and the biggest cause of crowns and fillings breaking.
+Many experts believe occlusal disease is the primary cause of tooth loss and the biggest cause of broken crowns and fillings.
 It’s a very serious issue and may cause unnatural wear or damage to your teeth.
-Often, the damage it causes may require expensive repairs and it’s not limited to just your teeth.
+Often, the damage it causes may require expensive repairs – and the damage is not just limited to your teeth.

 What Is Occlusal Disease?